Visiting Flatford in 2021

-We have two cubicles open for visitors to use, one of which is adapted for disabled use.
-Unfortunately we can’t open our full toilet facilities because of the confined spaces in the buildings.
+Our toilets are open for the use of visitors, Wednesday to Sunday, 10am – 3pm.
+We have limited the facilities available to enable social distancing.
 We will do our best to keep the facilities open, but we may have to close them at short notice if they become impossible to keep clean.
 The safety of our staff and visitors is our priority.

 Are your walking trails open?

 Our walking trails are fully open, but please respect the government’s social distancing advice.
 Please note that Fen Bridge, which crosses the river Stour between Flatford and Dedham, is currently closed because of structural problems.
 However, the walk to Dedham beside the river is still open.

 You are most welcome to bring your dog for a walk at Flatford.
 All we ask is that you keep your dog on a lead at all times.
 There are ground nesting birds and the area is extensively used for livestock grazing.

 Are we able to picnic beside the river?

 The fields beside the river at Flatford are not owned by the National Trust and access to these fields should be limited to the public footpath.
 However, people often find riverside places to eat their picnic.
 Please take your litter home with you.

 Can I bring a BBQ?